-DroneScan has developed an airborne data collection system to provide large, uniform warehouses with a robotic solution for stock take (inventory), providing live feedback and integration with database systems such as SAP.
+DroneScan has developed an airborne data collection system to provide large, uniform warehouses with a robotic solution for stock take (inventory), providing live feedback and integration with Warehouse Management systems.
 It has proven to save hundreds of man-hours, but most importantly, has provided a safer alternative to traditional, labour intensive methods involving reach trucks, forklifts, man-cages and scissor-lifts.

-DroneScan uses a drone to scan the barcode on each pallet, and records the location of each item in the warehouse management system, proving to be 50 times faster than manual capturing.
+DroneScan uses a drone to scan the barcode on each pallet, and records the location of each item in the warehouse management system, proving to be up to 50 times faster than manual capturing.

 DroneScan uses the latest drone platforms, hardware, software, scanning and communications technology and integrates to existing warehouse management systems and Excel..

 When conducting stocktake (inventory), staff are traditionally lifted up to the high shelves using a forklift, reach truck or scissor lift, where they manually scan each barcode and pallet.
 This process is time consuming, costly, dangerous and energy inefficient.